 Aileen Moreton-Robinson - Queensland University of Technology, Australia

-Stephen Muecke - The University of Adelaide, Australia
+Stephen Muecke - Flinders University, Australia

 Jane Mummery - University of Ballarat, Australia